KooiInc/es-string-fiddler/README.md

 - `addFN(name: string, fn: function)` OR

-  `addMethod(name: string, fn: function)`: add your own method for usage in $S-strings
+  `addMethod(name: string, fn: function)`: add extra method for usage in $S-strings
-- `addProp(name: string, fn: function)`: add your own property for usage in $S-strings
+- `addProp(name: string, fn: function)`: add extra property for usage in $S-strings
 - `append(what2Append: string | $S-string)`: append [what2append] to the string
 - `case`: `case` is a utility Object, containing 6 properties:
   - `lower`: string to lower case (`String.prototype.toLowerCase` equivalent)